Kaiapoi High School Kaiapoi High School

 Recommended Prior Learning

-This course requires the ability to read and write well, and students should be also taking an English or other Social Science Achievement Standards course.
+This course requires the ability to read and write well, and students should also be taking an English or other Social Science Achievement Standards course.

 Course Overview